DoubleML/doubleml-docs/doc/shared/heterogeneity/gate_plr.rst

 where :math:`G_k` for :math:`k=1,\dots, K` denotes a group indicator where the groups can depend on the counfounding features :math:`X`.

 Point estimates and confidence intervals can be obtained via the ``gate()`` and ``confint()`` methods.
-Remark that the groups should be mutually exclusive.
+Remark that for straightforward interpretation the groups should be mutually exclusive.